uriel1998/mpdq/README.md

 the time specified in `mpdq.ini`.
 It does *not* log songs played or added in any other way.

+### Advanced Usage

+With single-run mode, `mpdq` reads from the instruction file with each run.
+This means that you can create different instruction files and either copy them to `default.cfg` or use the `-c` switch to change your upcoming (random-ish) music.

 ## 7. TODO

-* Add loop back in
+* Add loop back in and utilize relay mechanism to change instruction file
 * Double-check time calculations, particularly for songs > 60m
 * Switch between loop mode and single-run mode
 * Add in what to do when all genres run through in logrotate timeperiod